5amCurfew/xtkt/README.md

   * [Listen](#listen)
   * [www.fifaindex.com/teams](#wwwfifaindexcomteams)

 `xtkt` ("extract") is an opinionated data extraction tool that follows the Singer.io specification.
 Supported sources include RESTful-APIs, databases and files (csv, jsonl).
-HTML scraping in beta.

 `xtkt` can be pipe'd to any target that meets the Singer.io specification but has been designed and tested for databases such as SQLite & Postgres.
 Each stream is handled independently and deletion-at-source is not detected.

-Both new **and updated** records (per `unique_key` at source) are sent to your target as new records (with subsequent unique key `_sdc_surrogate_key`).
+Extracted records are versioned, with new and updated data being treated as distinct records (with resulting keys `_sdc_natural_key` (identifier) and `_sdc_surrogate_key` (version key)).

 Determine which records are processed by `xtkt` and subsequently sent to your target by using a **bookmark**.
 A bookmark can be either a field within the records indicating the latest record processed (e.g. `updated_at`) or set to *new-record-detection* (`records.bookmark_path: [*]`, not advised for large data) (see examples below).

 In the absence of a bookmark, all records will be processed and sent to your target.
-This may be suitable if you want to detect hard-deletion in your data model (using `_sdc_time_extracted`).
+This may be suitable if you want to detect deletion in your data model (using `_sdc_time_extracted`).

-Records can be filtered prior to being processed by `xtkt` using the `records.filter_field_paths` field in your JSON configuration file (see examples below).

-`xtkt` can also listen for incoming messages (designed for webhooks) and continuously pipe them to your target.
-Bookmarks and History are not considered when `"source_type": "listen"`.

 Fields can be dropped from records prior to being sent to your target using the `records.drop_field_paths` field in your JSON configuration file (see examples below).
 This may be suitable for dropping redundant, large objects within a record.

 Fields can be hashed within records prior to being sent to your target using the `records.sensitive_field_paths` field in your JSON configuration file (see examples below).
 This may be suitable for handling sensitive data.

-Intelligent data fields (REMOVED FOR NOW) can be added to your records using OpenAI LLM models using the `records.intelligent_fields` field in your JSON configuration file (see examples below, requires environment variable `OPENAI_API_KEY`).

 Both integers and floats are sent as floats.
 All fields are considered `NULLABLE`.

-`xtkt` is still in development (currently v0.0.8)
+`xtkt` is still in development (currently v0.0.88)

 ### :computer: Installation